RLGym/rlgym.github.io/docs/Custom Environments/custom-environment.md

         self._state = initial_state if initial_state is not None else self.create_base_state()
 ```

-Now that the hard part is out of the way, we can implement the other configuration objects that will shape what agents see, the actions they can take, and how they should be rewarded.
+Now we implement the remaining configuration objects for our environment.

 ```python
 # We need to define a state mutator, which is responsible for modifying the environment state.
 class GridWorldMutator(StateMutator[GridWorldState]):